About You (The 1975 song): Background and development

 Warren Ellis (pictured) of Dirty Three and Nick Cave and the Bad Seeds performed on the track.

 Healy envisioned "About You" as a musical continuation of the band's 2013 hit single "Robbers".
 He credited musician and composer Warren Ellis – who contributed string arrangements to the album – with having a significant influence on the track's creative direction.
 He noted that the initial version of the track was "really simple" and "stylistically a little bit cleaner" than "Robbers", before Ellis "made it all weird and shoegazey".
 Healy felt Ellis' work on the track was characterized by the "moving, weird distortion" present throughout the arrangement, which he felt lent the song a "gothic feeling".
-He elaborated: "Even though it’s major key, [Ellis] gave it this terror, which makes my performance in it a lot less romantic because everything is mushing together, and it’s violent."
+He elaborated: "Even though it’s in major key[sic], [Ellis] gave it this terror, which makes my performance in it a lot less romantic because everything is mushing together, and it’s violent."
 He elaborated: "I’ve always loved those kinds of Cronenberg, body-horror analogies, the tension between death and sex.
 I think that the morose can be quite sensual, and there’s quite a bit of that in my work."

 Healy cited Phil Spector as an influence on the band's initial decision to fill the track with "this huge hall reverb ... rather than being able to feel the rhythm", drawing inspiration from Spector's production on The Ronettes' "Be My Baby".
 He also noted the song's similarities with U2's "With or Without You", and likened the final version of the song to the track "Inside Your Mind" from the band's third album, A Brief Inquiry Into Online Relationships (2018).